HSF/hsf.github.io/gsoc/2017/index.md

 ## Introduction

-Students who participated in the GSoC for 2017 were able to choose from various project proposals [here](#Projects).
+Students who participated in the GSoC for 2017 were able to choose from various project proposals.
 The HSF GSoC 2017 Administrators were Sergei Gleyzer <a href="mailto:sergei@cern.ch">sergei@cern.ch</a> and Enric Tejedor Saavedra <a href="mailto:etejedor@cern.ch">etejedor@cern.ch</a>

 *N.B.* This page **archives** the proposals from the 2017 Google Summer of Code.
 For information on the latest